Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Proof of the main results

-\begin{remark} Following the proof of Proposition \ref{limexistence} one can see a clear picture of what happens to the limit in $\theta_p(M)$ even when $M$ is not stochastically complete.
-Let us write $\theta_M(p):=\theta_p(M)$ as a function of $p$ for $M$ fixed.
-Indeed, for every Riemannian manifold (not necessarily stochastically complete) and $p\in M$ the limit $\lim_{t\to \infty } \mathcal{M}(t,p)$ exists.
-This just follows from the fact that $\mathcal{M}(\cdot, p)$ is nonincreasing and nonnegative, see Lemma \ref{Mass decay}.
+\begin{remark} Following the proof of Proposition \ref{limexistence}, one can see a clear picture of what happens to the limit in $\theta_M(p)$ even when $M$ is not stochastically complete.
+Indeed, for every Riemannian manifold (not necessarily stochastically complete) and $p\in M$, the limit $\lim_{t\to \infty } \mathcal{M}(t,p)$ exists.
+This follows from the fact that $\mathcal{M}(\cdot, p)$ is nonincreasing and nonnegative; see Lemma \ref{Mass decay}.
 Since